-- Baseline Programming includes: - Team Sports - Individual Sports - Fitness and Nutrition - Outreach - Get Fit...
+- a.
+Baseline Programming includes:

+- Team Sports

+- Individual Sports

+- Fitness and Nutrition

+- Outreach

+- b.
+Get Fit...
 Be Strong: A comprehensive health, fitness and wellness campaign in an effort to increase children and youth's physical activity and teach them healthy lifestyle techniques.
+The

-The "Get Fit, Be Strong" initiative is executed in School Age Care (SAC), Youth Center (YC), Child and Youth Sports and Fitness and Army Youth Programs in Your Neighborhood (AYPYN) Schools.
-All children and youth enrolled in SAC, YC and Youth Sports and Fitness programs have daily opportunities to participate in self-directed and staff-facilitated physical fitness activities while earning recognition from the President's Challenge Physical Activity and Fitness Awards Program.
-CYS staff and parents will also be able to participate in this initiative, thus setting great examples and serving as role models for children and youth. - National Alliance for Youth Sports (NAYS): NAYS is the nation's leading youth sports educator and advocate with national programs that educate administrators, coaches, officials and parents about their roles and responsibilities in the context of youth sports in addition to offering youth development programs for children.
+"Get Fit, Be Strong" initiative is executed in School Age Care (SAC), and Youth Center (YC).
+All children and youth enrolled in SAC, YC and Youth Sports and Fitness programs have daily opportunities to participate in self-directed and staff-facilitated physical fitness activities.
+CYS staff and parents will also be able to participate in this initiative, thus setting great examples and serving as role models for children and youth.

+c.
+National Alliance for Youth Sports (NAYS): NAYS is the nation's leading youth sports educator and advocate with national programs that educate administrators, coaches, officials and parents about their roles and responsibilities in the context of youth sports in addition to offering youth development programs for children.
 Since 1993, the National Alliance for Youth Sports has created a unique partnership to bring quality youth sports programs to children on military bases in CONUS and OCONUS locations.
 Through NAYS CYS offers: youth sports coaches certification, youth sports officials training services, parental sports education and marketing services, Start Smart Sports Development Program for Child Development Services and on-site and on-line educational forums on Army installations worldwide.